Skip to main content

 Prescription / OTC medsVariable; clinician-directedRisk/benefit depends on age, comorbidities, substance use.

-Acupuncture (clinical trials)Mixed / emerging for some populationsDifferent modality; not interchangeable with biomagnetism.
+Acupuncture (clinical trials)Mixed / emerging for some populationsDifferent method; not interchangeable with biomagnetism.

 Meditation & relaxationSupportive for stress-related insomnia symptomsOften adjunct; not a standalone fix for all diagnoses.